nerosiar/TunRange/README.md

 	</a>
 </h3>

+<h1> Sorry in this public repo you can't fin codes this just blank version and Progerrsion paper  </h1>

 <h2>Before Running</h2>

-- [+] Edit /.idea to reflect your Development environment or create

-- [+] Change environment variable in ConsommiTounsi.iml

 - [+] Use wildfly-11.0 to start the system   ()

+- [+] Edit standalone.xml to reflect your Development environment And offset 1010 and access all ip adress

+- [+] Change environment variable

 <h2>Instructional Demo</h2>

 - NOTE: The front end is not included in public/foss version of application yet, but the funcionality of the system is the same.
-Edit json files accordingly to implement specific system controls, eg Publication , whitelist, blacklist, chat room , etc. REST is in progress and some settings can be configured using it.
+Edit json files accordingly to implement specific system controls, eg Publication , whitelist, comments , chat room , etc. REST is in progress and some settings can be configured using it.
 The full version of the project is updated Beta-version on gitlab

 #### Forum
 ######### Post (publication) Management
      * CRUD subject
+            ** [x] Create subject
+            ** [x] Read subject from database with rest access [user read subjects created by himself)

      * test subject redandant
+        this feature is automatically in the database
      * Automatic deletion of subjects without interaction
      * Topic Display
      * Subject display more appropriate to the profile according to its research and interactions